Feedback linearization of nonlinear differential-algebraic control systems: Examples

-\end{exa} \begin{exa} Consider the model of a 3-link manipulator \cite{arai1998nonholonomic} with active joints $1$ and $2$, and a passive joint~3 (see Figure \ref{Fig:1} below).
-We will call joint 3 a free joint of the manipulator.
+via \end{exa} \begin{exa} Consider the model of a 3-link manipulator \cite{arai1998nonholonomic} with active joints $1$ and $2$, and a passive joint~3 (see Figure~\ref{Fig:1} below), the same model was used in \cite{chen2021nfs} to illustrate an applicable algorithm for the geometric reduction method, we will use it for the internal feedback linearization of DACSs in the present paper.

 \\ The dynamic equations of the manipulator are given by:

 where the mass $m$ and the half length of the free-link $l$ are constants, $x$ and $y$ are the position variables of the free joint, and $\theta$ is the angle between the base frame and the link frame, $F_x$ and $F_{y}$ are the translation force at the free joint in the direction of $x$ and $y$, respectively, and $\tau_{\theta}$ is the torque applied to the free joint (we take $\tau_{\theta}=0$ implying that joint 3 is free).
 We additionally consider the friction force $F_f$ caused by the rotation of the free link.
 We regard $(F_x,F_y)$ as the active control inputs to the system.
 The friction force $F_f$ is a generalized state variable rather than an active control input since we can not change it arbitrarily.
 We consider system (\ref{Eq:3-link}) subjected to the following constraint: